Paul Muni: Later career

-Acting techniques, reputation, and legacy
+Acting techniques, reputation and legacy

 Muni was noted for his intense preparation for his roles, especially the biographies.
 While preparing for The Story of Louis Pasteur, Muni said, "I read most everything that was in the library, and everything I could lay my hands on that had to do with Pasteur, with Lister, or with his contemporaries."
 He did the same in preparing for his role as Henry Drummond, based on Clarence Darrow, in the play Inherit the Wind.
 He read what he could find, talked to people who knew Darrow personally, and studied physical mannerisms from photographs of him.
 "To Paul Muni, acting was not just a career, but an obsession", writes The New York Times.
 They note that despite his enormous success both on Broadway and in films, "he threw himself into each role with a sense of dedication."
 Playwright Arthur Miller commented that Muni "was pursued by a fear of failure."

 As Muni was born into an acting family, with both of his parents professional actors, "he learned his craft carefully and thoroughly."
 On stage, "a Muni whisper could reach the last balcony of any theater", writes the Times.
 It wrote that his style "had drawn into it the warmth of the Yiddish stage", in which he made his debut at the age of 12.
 In addition, his technique in using makeup "was a work of art."
 Combined with acting which followed no "method", he perfected his control of voice and gestures into an acting style that was "unique."

 Film historian David Shipman described Muni as "an actor of great integrity", noting he meticulously prepared for his roles.
 Muni was widely recognized as eccentric if talented: he objected to anyone wearing red in his presence, and he could often be found between sessions playing his violin.
 Over the years, he became increasingly dependent on his wife, Bella, a dependence which increased as his failing eyesight turned to blindness in his final years.
 Muni was "inflexible on matters of taste and principle", once turning down an $800,000 movie contract because he was not happy with the studio's choice of film roles.

-Although Muni was considered one of the best film actors of the 1930s, some film critics such as David Thomson and Andrew Sarris, accuse him of overacting.
+Although Muni was considered one of the best film actors of the 1930s, some film critics, such as David Thomson and Andrew Sarris, accuse him of overacting.
+Thomson described Muni as "a crucial negative illustration in any argument as to what constitutes screen acting."

 German director William Dieterle, who directed him in his three biopics, also frequently accused him of overacting, despite his respect for the actor.